maxhoffmann/angular-snippets/README.md

 ## Directives

-Except for ng-pluralize these snippets are designed to work as attributes only.
 HTML standard attributes are suffixed with `a`, e.g. `classa`.
 Directive snippet triggers have to be typed completely as Sublime Text 2 doesnâ€™t provide fuzzy searching for HTML files.